stryker-mutator/mutation-testing-elements/packages/mutation-testing-elements/README.md

 const app = document.querySelector('mutation-test-report-app');
 app.addEventListener('theme-changed', (event) => {
     console.log('new theme is', event.detail.theme );
-    // You can also use `app.theme` here.
+    // You can also use `app.theme` or `app.themeBackgroundColor` here.
 });
 ```